 This course is designed with lecture-theory, demonstration and hands on practical experience in mind.
 This course will help the student understand the principles of baking, the baking process, and the production and marketing of such products.
-The students will also be instructed in safe operation of machines, ovens, and other bakery equipment.
+The students will also be instructed in safe operations of machines, ovens and other bakery equipment.
 We also will be using basic computer skills to access information, communicate with class and to create baking presentations.

 PAS102 - The Art of Pastry Credits: 4

 The focus of this course will be on the basics and principles of pastry and the varieties that can be produced when the methodologies are understood.
 The lecture-demonstration method will emphasize the theory, and history of pastry, as well as a demonstration of each pastry.
 Demonstrations will include mixing methods, shaping, handling, glazing, cooling and storing of pastries covered.
 Safe operation of machines, ovens, and other equipment will be explained and followed.
-At the end of each class products will be evaluated for flavor, appearance and mouth feel.
+At the end of each class the products will be evaluated for flavor, appearance and mouth feel.